IntBio-UCD/parent_pops_common-gardens/scripts/WL2_SurvAnalysis__POPs_GLMER_Add_Climate_JM.md

 ![](WL2_SurvAnalysis__POPs_GLMER_Add_Climate_JM_files/figure-html/unnamed-chunk-5-3.png)<!-- -->

 Not sure how to deal with the differences here since we don't have something in every bed or block.
-For now I am going to take A_2
+Average across beds.

 ``` r